TomoyoWaWatashiNoKanojo/Matlab_GUI_TOOL/README.md

 The points will change color(r to g) when they are chosen.

 The 'save' and ''load' function allow the program to save and load variables automaticlly(please keep the .mat files).

+3/12

+Use a static text instead of the listbox to interacte with the users.

+Create a new class to save the parameters.

+When users choose a point, this point will be highlighted.